airalab/robonomics.network/content/posts/kusama-crowdloan-details.md

 ### What will happen if Robonomics doesn’t win the 5th auction?

-To be honest, we don’t have a plan B. If anything, [we'll be like Schwarzenegger](https://youtu.be/Ri-M_Vo3w5A).
+To be honest, we don’t have a plan B. [We'll be like Schwarzenegger](https://youtu.be/Ri-M_Vo3w5A).

 </Card>